BLOG/

 2. Loss of Collagen and Elastic Fibers

 With advancing age, the collagen and elastic fibers that support our skin also decrease.
-This loss affects the skin’s firmness and elasticity, contributing to sagging.
+This invariably affects the skin’s firmness and elasticity, contributing to sagging.

 3. Gravity

-Finally, the force of gravity plays a role in skin laxity.
-Over time, gravity causes the skin to sag further.
+Finally, gravity contributes furthers to skin laxity.
+Over time, it causes the skin to sag further.

 The Impact of Skin Laxity on Appearance

 Skin laxity can trigger a series of chain reactions.
-For instance, lax skin on the forehead can lead to drooping eyebrows, which in turn affects the appearance of the eyes, making them look small and tired.
+For instance, lax skin on the forehead can lead to drooping eyebrows, which in turn people may makes the eyes smaller and tired as a result.

 Laxity in the cheeks can deepen nasolabial folds, contributing to an overall older appearance.
-Furthermore, the contour of the jawline can become blurred due to cheek laxity, and the emergence of a double chin can make a person look older.
+Furthermore, the contour of the jawline can become blurred due to cheek laxity.
+The emergence of a double chin can make a person look older.

-When various factors combine, they can create an impression of advanced age.
+All these will create an overall impression of advanced age.

 How to Address Skin Laxity?

-One effective method is HIFU (High Intensity Focused Ultrasound).
+One effective method is High Intensity Focused Ultrasound (HIFU).

-Before the advent of HIFU, the only way to improve skin laxity was through surgical procedures, such as a facelift.
-These methods not only involve risks but may also lead to scarring and other potential complications.
+Before the advent of HIFU, the only way to improve skin laxity was through surgical procedures such as a facelift.
+Surgery not only involves risks but may also lead to complications such as permanent scarring.

-HIFU is a non-invasive treatment that uses focused ultrasound energy to penetrate the skin at a depth of 4.5 millimeters, stimulating collagen regeneration to achieve skin tightening and lifting effects.
+HIFU is a non-invasive treatment that employs focused ultrasound energy.
+It penetrates the skin at a depth of 4.5 millimeters, stimulating collagen regeneration, achieving skin tightening and lifting effects.

 The Principle of HIFU

-The technology behind HIFU is similar to focusing sunlight with a magnifying glass, concentrating ultrasound energy deep within the skin, specifically at a depth of about 4.5 millimeters, where the Superficial Muscular Aponeurotic System (SMAS) resides.
+The technology behind HIFU is similar to focusing sunlight with a magnifying glass, concentrating ultrasound energy deep within the skin, specifically at a depth of about 4.5 millimeters.
+It is a place where a deep-seated structure called Superficial Muscular Aponeurotic System (SMAS) resides.

 The SMAS is a layer located just beneath the subcutaneous fat of the skin.
-Its full name is the Superficial Muscular Aponeurotic System, and it consists of a thin membrane made of fibers and muscles.
-One of SMAS’s functions is to support the skin and define the contours of the face.
+It consisting of a thin membrane made of collagen fibers and attenuated muscles.
+One of the major functions of SMAS is to support the skin and define the contours of the face.
 As we age, collagen and elastic fibers within the SMAS gradually diminish, causing it to sag and resulting in lax skin.

-By utilizing HIFU to elevate the temperature of the SMAS to 60-70 degrees Celsius, we can promote the denaturation and regeneration of collagen, creating thermal coagulation points that tighten collagen fibers and stimulate the regeneration of new collagen.
+HIFU elevates the temperature of the SMAS to 60-70 degrees Celsius.
+It promotes the denaturation and regeneration of collagen, creating thermal coagulation points that leads to tightening of collagen fibers and regeneration of new collagen.
 The result is a more defined contour and tighter skin.

-In addition to targeting the SMAS at 4.5 millimeters, HIFU can also focus on the dermal layer at 3 millimeters.
-When HIFU focuses on the 3-millimeter dermal layer, it can enhance skin elasticity, improve fine lines, and reduce enlarged pores.
+In addition to targeting the SMAS at 4.5 millimeters, HIFU can also focus on the dermal layer located at 3 millimeters.
+When HIFU focuses on the 3-millimeter-deep dermal layer, it can enhance skin elasticity, improve fine lines, and reduce enlarged pores.

 Treatment Plan

-It is generally recommended to undergo three sessions, spaced one to two months apart, with effects lasting one to two years.
+It is generally recommended to undergo three sessions, spaced one to two months apart.
+The treatment effects can last for one to two years.

-After HIFU treatment, collagen production is stimulated, and since collagen growth takes time, skin quality will continue to improve over one to nine months.
+After HIFU treatment, collagen production is stimulated.
+As the process is ongoing, the skin quality will improve continuously in the next one to nine months.

 Precautions